Prism Tools

 prism.chart@1

 Generate a chart from data.
-Describe the visualization you want, pass the data, and Chart returns a PNG image URL by default.
-The PNG is rendered by a Rust NIF, uploaded to S3, and served via CDN (or the app host as fallback).
+Describe the visualization you want, pass the data, and Chart returns inline SVG content plus a hosted SVG URL.
+The chart is rendered by a Rust NIF and the SVG is uploaded to S3/CDN (or served from the app host as fallback).

 Parameters